jpineda30/Project-2/readme.md

 * [Express-Session](https://www.npmjs.com/package/express-session) is an Express extension library used for parsing of cookies and URL parameters.
 This allows for hiding Back-End data from the Front-End, for example sensitive information, such as, user data and passwords.
 It sets an ID for a client in the database and manages requests from the server linked to this ID.
 This application uses Sessions as middleware step in the authentication process.

 * [BcryptJS](https://www.npmjs.com/package/bcrypt) is an extension library that, when implemented, automatically hashes/encrypts passwords in a database.
-This application integrates Bcrypt in the authentication process and sends a hashed password when a new user is registered to the database.
+This application integrates Bcrypt in the authentication process and sends a hashed/encrypted password when a new user is registered to the database.

 * [Moment.js](https://www.npmjs.com/package/bcrypt) is a basic date-time library tool that parses and generates time data into JavaScript.
 Moment.js was used in this application to generate the basic Calendar tool in the Appointments section.